 - Temporary sealing of the cavity

-- Final sealing and restoration
+- Final sealing and restoration once the target shade is reached

-What Does the Non-Vital Tooth Whitening Process Involve?
+What Does the Process Involve Between Visits?

 The whitening material remains inside the tooth for a specific duration, allowing gradual stain breakdown.
 During follow-up visits, the dentist evaluates color improvement and replaces the bleaching material if necessary.
 Once the desired shade is achieved, the tooth is permanently sealed with a durable restorative material.

 This controlled internal process ensures that the whitening remains confined to the affected tooth.
 Proper sealing prevents leakage and protects internal structures.
 Patients can resume normal activities immediately after each visit, making the treatment practical for busy schedules.
-Professional monitoring ensures safety, effectiveness, and long-term cosmetic stability.

-Benefits of Non-Vital Tooth Bleaching
+Benefits of Non Vital Tooth Bleaching

-Non-vital whitening offers multiple advantages for patients seeking cosmetic improvement:
+Non vital whitening offers multiple advantages for patients seeking cosmetic improvement:

 - Restores natural tooth shade without aggressive drilling